-Budget Highlights: The Emergency Services Adopted budget for FY22 reflects a 24.3% or \$1,898,612 increase in net County dollars and focuses on bringing the Forsyth County EMS System's Unit Hour Utilization down to .45.
-As part of this effort, the Board of Commissioners approved an Alternate Service Level request that adds twelve EMT positions, reclasses ten paramedic positions to Advanced EMT positions, reclasses four paramedic positions to Field Training Officer/Paramedic, adds a full-time Training Officer and two fully equipped ambulances.
-For FY22, expenditures are increasing \$1,777,142, or 8.9% over Current Year Original.
-This increase in expenditures is due to increases in personnel related costs and Capital Outlay in the both Emergency Medical Services and the Fire Division.
+Budget Highlights: The Emergency Services Recommended budget for FY22 reflects a 12.9% or \$1,007,569 increase in net County dollars and focuses on keeping the department operating at its current service level while minimizing County costs.
+For FY22, the Emergency Services Department Expenditures is increasing \$529,659, or 2.6% over Current Year Original.
+This increase in expenditures is due to increases in personnel related costs and Capital Outlay in the Fire Division.